 You’ll Also Enjoy: Postpartum Questions Every New Mom Needs to Ask!

 Just when you thought you were done looking like you were pregnant… and with your postpartum body, you still look like you’re 5 months pregnant.

 In case no one has told you yet, your belly doesn’t just disappear right after giving birth.
 In fact, it may hang out for a while.
 With my c-section, my postpartum stomach pooch took a lot longer to go down than it did with my vaginal birth.
 I don’t know if that is because I was more active quicker after my vaginal delivery (it was a VBAC) or not.

 Even now, I still have a bit of a “pooch”.
 I am working on it, but I know a lot of people have told me that it doesn’t matter what they did to get rid of it, it still hangs out there.

 The bottom line is not to be shocked if you still look pregnant for a bit after giving birth!
 If you’re lucky, it will disappear quickly.

 These are some of my FAVORITE Postpartum Clothes!

 However, thank the Lord most babies sleep more than that.
 I went back to work after having my first, and we didn’t have to deal with colic.
 We established a sleeping routine that worked.
-I would nurse throughout the night and right before I left.
-Then I would pump throughout the day.
+I would breastfeed throughout the night and right before I left.
+Then I would pump breast milk throughout the day.